brianshumate/vaultron/README.md

 Telemetry:     statsd, Graphite, Grafana (optional)
 HashiStack:    ★★★
 Agility:       ★★★★
-Damage:        ★★
+Damage:        ★★★
 Mass:          ★★
 Speed:         ★★★★★
 ```

 Here are some slightly more serious notes and questions about what Vaultron is and how it can work for you.

-Vaultron is only currently tested to function on Linux and macOS, but here is basically what you are getting by default:
+Vaultron is only currently tested to function on Linux and macOS, but here is basically what you are getting by default if you successfully form one.

 ### Basic Architecture Overview for Consul Storage